Nanae Aoyama

 Nanae Aoyama (青山 七恵, Aoyama Nanae) is a Japanese fiction writer.
 She has won the Akutagawa Prize, the Bungei Prize, and the Yasunari Kawabata Literary Prize.
-Her work has been translated into Chinese, Korean, Vietnamese, German, French, and Italian.
+Her work has been translated into Chinese, Korean, Vietnamese, German, French, English, Italian and Polish.

 Early life and education

 Aoyama was born in Saitama Prefecture, Japan.
 She graduated from the University of Tsukuba, where she studied library science.